-In the NFL Network’s recent poll, the Green Bay quarterback was voted as the best player in the NFL by his peers, yet his fantasy value certainly doesn’t reflect it.
+NFL Network’s recent poll, the Green Bay quarterback was voted as the best player in the NFL by his peers, yet his fantasy value certainly doesn’t reflect it.
 Does that mean that his player peers know nothing about talent?
 Or does it mean fantasy experts don’t know anything about real world value?
 I may be inclined to take the latter, with no disrespect to my peers of course.

 T.T. – The Truth

 Last season using the Hammerhead Shark League scoring format there were four quarterbacks – Aaron Rodgers, Michael Vick, Tom Brady, and Drew Brees – who had an average draft position (ADP) of less than 20 (Top 17) heading in to the season.
 By the end of 2011, all four finished in the Top 14 in scoring (points per game).

 Using that same format and ADP guidelines, nine running backs were selected.
 However, just five of those nine finished in the Top 25 in scoring (points per game) by seasons end.

 I always find myself in spirited laughter every time I see the same old school theory scribed in the minds of fantasy owners.
 Yeah, you know what I’m speaking of – the one that is about as old as Gordon Ramsay screaming “piss off.”
 With a voice like Dan Akroyd in

 The Great Outdoors, the proclamation is, “You have to take a running back in the first round because there aren’t any good ones after the top eight.”
 (Something like that.)